smart0eddie/ViLa-MIL/README.md

 * `source`: The downloading original WSI folder path in `step 2`.
 * `slide_name_file`: The path of csv dataset file in `step 3`.
 * `save_dir`: The saving folder path for generating results.
-* `uuid_name_file`: A file stores the corresponding relations between uuid and slide name in the followling format ('uuid', 'slide name', 'slide label').
+* `uuid_name_file`: A `.xlsx` file stores the corresponding relations between uuid and slide files in the followling format ('uuid', 'slide file name', 'slide label').

 4.2 Crop Patches